kristopolous/mansnip/README.md

 ## Why hasn't this existed forever?

 man pages don't really encode a lot of semantic detail.
 The format is pretty old.
 There's been a number of replacements, such as GNU info and BSD mandoc but the ones you have on your system are probably boring old man files.
+Ah, inertia.

 Being old, it's primarily concerned with formatting and not any kind of meta-information.
 And boy can it format!
 Try using the groffer(1) tool and do something like `groffer ffmpeg`.
 You'll hopefully get a very beautiful PDF popping up on your screen, excellent for printing out and keeping in a 3-ring binder next to your rolodex and fax machine.
 Did you know groff is in a lineage that goes back to 1964 RUNOFF on MIT's IBM 7094 CTSS.